sworkman2014/calculator_testing/README.md

 ### Directions
 1. Write an it() test for every method within `calculator`
 2. If there are any bugs( there are :) ) fix them on the calculator object.
-3. Make all of your tests that you write are correct.
+3. Make sure all of your tests that you write are correct.
 4. Make all of your tests pass.

 **BONUS:**